 CONCLUSION: While organic is great, when it comes to meat, my opinion is that grass-fed and grass-finished is BETTER, as long as it’s also hormone- and antibiotic-free.
 The health benefits of grass-fed far outweigh that of grain-fed (and in fact, grain-fed and factory farmed meat can have adverse impact on our health).
 So to me, the extra money is well worth it!

 Another important point here: in this example, I used ground beef, a cut of meat that is typically more affordable.
-Because Butcher Box is one monthly price for a VARIETY of meat, so the direct price comparison will look different for more expensive cuts like high-quality lamb and pork.
+Because Butcher Box is one monthly price for a VARIETY of meat, so the direct price comparison will look different for more expensive cuts like high-quality seafood and pork.

 In other words, by virtue of paying a flat fee per box, you’re saving money on more expensive cuts of meat while possibly paying a little more for cheaper cuts of meat, so in the end I find that the price really averages out to be super affordable, comparable and convenient!